 The Corporation has an outstanding senior credit facility and a convertible debenture as described under "Liquidity and Capital Resources".
-The only other material contractual obligation of the Corporation is its commitment to fund two additional contributions (first for US\$20.0 million and second of US\$25.0 million) to Body Contour Centers when specified financial metrics have been reached, and leases for office space.
-The Corporation agreed to a five-year lease commencing July 2015 at its current location with remaining leasing commitments of \$0.8 million.
+The Corporation also has its commitment to fund two additional contributions (first for US\$20.0 million and second of US\$25.0 million) to Body Contour Centers when specified financial metrics have been reached.
+Additionally, the Corporation has committed to US\$8.0 of contributions to PFGP, timing of the additional funding is expected to be within the next twelve months.
+The Corporation agreed to a five-year lease commencing July 2015 at its current location with remaining leasing commitments of \$0.4 million.